danielsteman/web-rs/articles/blog15.md

 16
 ```

 Now that we understand how to send data to a generator, let's examine what would happen when the generator is wrapped in another function.
 This is where `yield from` comes into play.
-This Python feature is well described in [this StackOverflow issue](https://stackoverflow.com/questions/9708902/in-practice-what-are-the-main-uses-for-the-yield-from-syntax-in-python-3-3).
+This Python feature is well described in [this Stack Overflow issue](https://stackoverflow.com/questions/9708902/in-practice-what-are-the-main-uses-for-the-yield-from-syntax-in-python-3-3).
 The following wrapper function is copied from the issue, complemented with type annotations which were introduced for generators in [PEP 484](https://peps.python.org/pep-0484/).

 ```py
 from typing import Generator